SketchyMaze/guidebook/docs/custom-doodads/scripts.md

   has special behavior when touched (i.e. a button that presses in), you should wait until Settled=true before running your handler for that.

+To contest the collision (behave as a solid object), `return false` from the OnCollide handler.
+You can do this while Settled=false to behave as a solid obstacle and prevent a doodad from intersecting your hitbox.

 #### Events.OnLeave( func(event) )

 Called when an actor that _was_ colliding with your doodad is no longer